New Jersey Whistleblower Lawyers

 The State of New Jersey has strong laws to protect and reward those who expose unscrupulous employers defrauding state government, often called “whistleblowers.”

 The New Jersey False Claims Act provides that those who report fraud and waste may receive a portion of the damages recovered.
 This is often called a “qui tam” action.
 Additionally, whistleblowers on false claims against the federal government are also covered by a similar federal law in New Jersey.

 Lawyers for New Jersey Whistleblowers and Qui Tam Actions

 Call us at 215-545-7676 to set up a consultation.
-We have an office in Moorestown, New Jersey, and represent whistleblowers all over the state, including in Camden, Cherry Hill, Trenton and Hamilton, and all New Jersey counties, including but not limited to Monmouth County, Camden County, Ocean County, Atlantic County, Gloucester County, Mercer County and Burlington County.
+Results may vary depending on your particular facts and legal circumstances.
+We have an office in Moorestown, New Jersey, and represent whistleblowers all over the state, including in Camden, Cherry Hill, Trenton and Hamilton, and all New Jersey counties, including but not limited to Monmouth County, Camden County, Ocean County, Atlantic County, Gloucester County, Mercer County, and Burlington County.

 False Claims Covered By NJFCA

 A significant amount of money exchanges hands between the state government in New Jersey and private actors.
 The New Jersey False Claims Act (NJFCA) is meant to root out fraud and waste in these transactions.

 Under N.J.S.A. § 2A:32C-3, the law covers when a person or entity knowingly:

 - Presents, or causes to be presents, a false or fraudulent claim to the state or any recipient of state funds seeking to have the claim paid or approved;